nMaroulis/sibyl/README.md

 ### Strategy Planning - Broker Module 🎯
 Tune and deploy trading strategies and monitor their performance through a real-time UI:

+#### Option 1 - Sibyl Trading Engine

+A custom trading engine written in Python, supporting BUY, SELL orders and Backtesting.

-- Currently supported trading algorithm:
+- Currently supported trading algorithms:
   - Generic strategy algorithms: Bollinger Bands, RSI and EMA crossover
   - Sibyl advanced custom strategy algorithms: **Bollinger Surge**, **Impulse Breakout** and **Quantum Momentum**.
 - Customize the parameters for each algorithm and choose the desired market you want to deploy it.